lisefrac/redtrilliumgardens.com/content/posts/what-is-a-native-plant/index.md

 (I assume "we" here can be understood to mean [Native Plant Trust](https://www.nativeplanttrust.org/), as both Anderson and Jaffe are affiliated with it.
 They are a reputable source, and are where I am pursuing my Native Plant Studies certificate!)

+## Sharing an Evolutionary History

 This view is, of course, hella Eurocentric and imperialist, and the fallibility of human records makes it even more questionable.

 Luckily, we don't have to rely on that.
-The key piece here goes back waaaay beyond the 300-400 years the U.S. has been around.
+The key piece here goes back waaaay beyond the 300-400ish years since European settlement.
 We're talking about **the evolutionary history of the plant and its surrounding ecosystem**.

 If two species share a long evolutionary history in a given ecosystem, they come to depend on each other.
 In particular with plants, that plant becomes a source of food for animals that co-evolved with it -- bees, ants, Lepidoptera, birds... right on up to "charismatic megafauna" like deer, bears, and humans.
 In other words, **it becomes a keystone of the food web.**